THE INCA EMPIRE

 The Inca empire was like a pyramid with the Sapa Inca at the top.
 The empire was divided into 4 regions ruled by men called opas.
 Below them, there were more layers of government.

 To help rule their vast empire the Incas created an efficient network of roads.
 The Incas also made rope suspension bridges.
 As well as the roads the Incas had messengers called chasquis.
 Messages were carried by relay.
-Groups of messengers lived in houses by main roads and at all times two of them kept lookout.
+Groups of messengers lived in houses by main roads and at all times two of them kept a lookout.
 If they saw another messenger approaching one of them would run to meet him.
 The two messengers would run together for a while and the message was passed on from one man to the other.
 Using this relay system messages could be sent over long distances very quickly.
 Inca messengers could take messages 240 kilometers in one day.

-Furthermore although they never invented writing the Incas kept records with a device called a quipu.
-It was a cord with strings of different thickness and colors hanging from it.
+The Incas kept records with a device called a quipu.
+It was a cord with strings of different thicknesses and colors hanging from it.
 Knots were tied at different positions in the strings.
 The color and thickness of the strings and the positions of the knots all meant something.

 The Incas did not have prisons.
 Instead for serious crimes such as murder, stealing, and blasphemy offenders were executed by being pushed off a cliff.
 Less serious crimes were punished by cutting off the hands or blinding.

 The Incas were polytheists (they worshiped several different gods).
 The most important god was Inti, the sun god.
 The Incas also worshiped Quilla the moon goddess, wife of the sun.
 They also worshiped Illapa god of thunder, who controlled the rain.

 The Incas had a host of priests and priestesses to serve their gods in temples throughout the empire.
 Priests were also surgeons who performed simple operations.
 Patients chewed coca leaves to dull the pain.
 Priests bit the heads of a type of ant and used the jaws as clips to close wounds.